csound-flossmanual/csound-floss/book/03-d-function-tables.md

 ;example by joachim heintz
 ```

-The counterpart to _ftsave_/_ftsavek_ are the&nbsp;
+The counterpart to _ftsave_/_ftsavek_ are the
 [ftload](http://www.csound.com/docs/manual/ftload.html)/
 [ftloadk](http://www.csound.com/docs/manual/ftloadk.html)
-&nbsp;opcodes.
+opcodes.
 You can use them to load the saved files into function tables.

 ### Writing a Soundfile from a Recorded Function Table